Apply to the Alt Protein Project

 The Alt Protein Project is much more than a social group.
 It provides students and researchers with an interdisciplinary community in which to explore the alternative protein-related applications of their academic expertise.
 At each host institution, student leaders work with GFI experts to build initiatives that will have the greatest impact on growing their own school’s alternative protein ecosystem.

-Some groups have chosen to design course materials and advocate for alternative protein curriculum development; to meet with principal investigators and other scientists to catalyze alternative protein-enabling research; to create alternative protein startups; and much more.
-Alt Protein Project groups are social hubs, too, where passionate, like-minded students can find one another through journal clubs and plant-based meat tastings—that’s part of what gives rise to the Alt Protein Project’s most exciting emergent properties.
+Some groups have chosen to synthesize priority research areas and funding opportunities for principal investigators and other scientists to catalyze alternative protein-enabling research; to design course materials and advocate for alternative protein curriculum development; to create alternative protein startups; and much more.
+Alt Protein Project groups are community hubs, too, where passionate, like-minded students can find one another through journal clubs and plant-based meat tastings—that’s part of what gives rise to the Alt Protein Project’s most exciting emergent properties.

-What do we look for in a chapter of the Alt Protein Project?
+What do we look for in a group of the Alt Protein Project?

-As a student, you have incredible power to drive change at your universities.
-Creating a chapter of the Alt Protein Project at your university would allow you to build an interdisciplinary network of like-minded peers and mobilize them around the most high-impact activities for advancing alternative proteins.
+As a student, you have incredible power to drive change at your university.
+Creating a group of the Alt Protein Project at your university allows you to build an interdisciplinary network of like-minded peers and mobilize them around the most high-impact activities for advancing alternative proteins.

 We’re looking for undergraduate and/or graduate student leaders at research universities that have the foundations for a long-lasting alternative protein ecosystem.
 This could mean universities: